≡ Menu

 Today, GM is one of the leading automobile manufacturers in China, with a robust portfolio of brands and models that cater to the diverse needs of Chinese consumers.

-This article will look closely at several key statistics of GM’s China joint ventures, including car sales numbers, market share, revenue, profitability, and margins.
+This article looks closely at several key statistics of GM’s China joint ventures, including car sales numbers, market share, revenue, profitability, and margins.

 Let’s have a look!